Failure to Yield Accidents in Arizona

 Why Assigning Liability in Failure to Yield Accidents in Arizona is Important

-Assigning liability in a failure to yield accident is important because it determines who should be financially responsible for damages caused by the accident.
-The damages due to the accident victim could be offset if they were partially at fault for the accident, e.g., they failed to use turn signals or were speeding.
+Assigning liability in a failure to yield accident is important.
+Liability determines who should be financially responsible for damages caused by the accident.
+Therefore, the damages due to the accident victim could be offset.
+Offsets in Arizona injury accidents occur if they were partially at fault for the accident, e.g., they failed to use turn signals or were speeding.
 In Arizona, you can collect damages from an accident even if you were 99% at fault.
-That’s why you want a personal injury attorney to represent you after an accident- to argue your case and make sure you are determined to have as little fault in the accident as possible.
-With the high judgments awarded in car accident cases, a few percentage points could mean a difference of thousands of dollars.
+That’s why you want an Arizona personal injury attorney to represent you after an accident- to argue your case and make sure you are determined to have as little fault in the accident as possible.
+Car accidnets often are awarded high judgements.
+Thus, a few percentage points could mean a difference of thousands of dollars.

 What to do if you are injured in a Right of Way Accident